skosch/YinYangFit/docs/source/index.markdown

 vertical bars show side bearings, blue vertical bar shows a negative kern.{/mn}
-It's often referred to as "spacing and kerning", because pair distances are the sum of fixed amounts of space around every letter (so-called *side bearings*) and additional adjustment values for individual pairs (so-called *kerns*).
+It's often referred to as "spacing and kerning", because pair distances are the sum of fixed amounts of space around every letter (so-called *side bearings*) and additional adjustment values for individual pairs (so-called *kerns*).{sn}Many existing heuristics try to either auto-space or auto-kern, which is doomed to fail.
+See the [appendix](#space_kern_lp) for the correct mathematical approach to split pair distances into side bearings and kerns.{/sn}
 Quality fonts often contain thousands of hand-kerned pairs that undergo weeks of testing and refinement, all by hand—because surprisingly, there still are no automated solutions that reliably do the job.{sn}And not for lack of trying: